2002rajeshp/linta_Project/README.md

 # linta_Project

-This is a static Webpage using html,css,javascript
+This project is a static web page made using HTML, and CSS.
+It contains the concept of Machine Learning & Deep Learning and its implementation using python